 How to Remove Water Spots: 4 Methods

-Method 1: Spray Bottle with Vinegar Solution
+Method 1: Vinegar Solution Spray

-Method 3: Commercial Water Spot Remover
+Method 3: Commercial Water Spot Removers

 Heavy Duty Water Spot Remover instantly erases alkaline water mineral stains from paintwork, glass, and polished metal surfaces.

-Method 4: Clay Bar Treatment
+Method 4: Clay Bar Magic